How marketing actually works when one person runs the whole function.

 Measurement & Attribution

-The mirror — without it, the rest is theater.
+The mirror; without it, the rest is theater.

-click any cell to expand
+click any cell to open it

 Open the matrixManual baseline, no AI assist